ry05/ry05.github.io/work_to_be_added.md

-# Talks Delivered
-- Explore ML Workshop

 # Projects
-- Crime Hotspot
 - Wall crack detection

 ### Intro to the Page
 This is something you should work on

-### Project Structure
-In this page, you can find all the data-related projects that I have worked on.
-I have organized each project as follows :
-- The Abstract OR The Project Overview
-- The Project Writeup
-- The Code Repository
-- The Presentation Content (If any)
-- Live Demo (If any)

 # Prospective Sections to be Added
 - 5 Days of Skill Building